TenthPres/TouchPoint-WP/README.md

 ### Nomenclature

 **Involvement** is meant to correspond to an "Involvement" in TouchPoint.
 This may be a small group, Bible School or any other Involvement in TouchPoint.
-However, at the time of this writing, TouchPoint is only just starting to (slowly) adopt the name "Involvement" over the previous name, "Organization".
+However, at the time of this writing, TouchPoint has only just started to adopt the name "Involvement" over the previous name, "Organization".
 Therefore, for the purposes of this plugin, "Involvement" and "Organization" are interchangeable, but "Organization" should be considered deprecated.
+Most instances have been updated in the plugin itself.

 ### Authentication